Mmellet/Blank/content/conf/PetitesMains-CCLA.md

 We can't get justice by blending status.

-However, there are, I believe, some common issues that come not so much from a diversity of backgrounds as from science patterns: all women in these fields are paid less than men in the same profession, and there is a broad principle of devaluation of their work.
+However, there are, I believe, some common issues that come from science patterns: all women in these fields are paid less than men in the same profession, and there is a broad principle of devaluation of their work.
 Issues of their non-crediting and “invisibilization” are not the core of the problem.
-They are only symptoms of a deeper concern: the conception of knowledge emergence implying that heads think first and hands do second.
+They are only symptoms of a deeper concern: the conception of knowledge emergence implying that thinking is an abstraction.

 I identify several potential drifts in the revaluation approach: first, the risk, as highlighted by Crystal Bennes in *Klara and the Bomb*, of producing an alternative history, and of creating a caste of exceptions.